 This is the cake.
 The “I don’t feel like pulling out my mixer” cake.
 Or the “I’m no good at baking” cake.
 It’s even the “I just spent 24 hours on a plane and my brain is still at the beach” cake.
 This yogurt cake made with semolina flour and flavored with a bit of lemon simple syrup is the solution to all manner of cake-baking problems.
 It is a simple, one-bowl, foolproof cake recipe.

 Despite my jet-lag and refusal to pull out my mixer, I wanted to bake this weekend.
-I knew it would have to be something simple, so when I saw this semolina yogurt cake, I knew it was the one.
-I mixed the ingredients, poured them in an 8×8 pan, slid it into the oven, and crossed my fingers.
+I knew it would have to be something simple, something that comes together in one bowl with very little effort.

-What came out was a moist, almost creamy, cake that tasted bright and tangy like the yogurt that is the main ingredient.
+The result is this moist, almost creamy, cake that is bright and tangy like the yogurt that is the main ingredient.

-This is a cake I will absolutely make again.
+Over the years, this is a cake I’ve made again and again.
 It takes less than 15 minutes to make, and improves as it chills in the fridge for a day or two.
 And that one-bowl thing?
 Well, those are magic words to me now that I’m back in my dishwasher-less kitchen.

-The recipe for this Semolina Yogurt Cake came from Easily Good Eats thanks to this month’s Secret Recipe Club.
-It needed no dressing up, but would be great served with fresh berries or even a dollop of honey-sweetened yogurt on top.
+This cake needs no dressing up, but would be great served with fresh berries or even a dollop of honey-sweetened yogurt on top.
+I’ve made it with strawberries as well, which make a delicious, easy addition.

 - 1 cup water